HITECHCRIME/HC_SG140_Satsu_MOTH_X_SATSU_EP/README.md

 satsumoth
 +
 ```
 Transition from Satsu will begin in a similar fashion, slow chant but mix some fast rap into it.
 Ghostmane style perhaps?
-Try?
+Try.

 \